studlywildcat/rearrange/README.md

 # rearrange

-This is modul eto use readme
+This is module is used for rearranging name.